AkachukwuEkwueme/Password-Generator-Project/README.md

 # Password-Generator-Project
-This is a random generator for an app but can be used for general purposes
+This is a random generator for an app but can be used for general device password purposes